-The Dart SDK has the libraries and command-line tools that you need to develop Dart web, command-line, and server apps.
-If you’re developing only mobile apps, then you don’t need the Dart SDK; just install Flutter.
+This page describes how to download the Dart SDK.
+The Dart SDK has the libraries and command-line tools that you need to develop Dart command-line, server, and non-Flutter web apps.
+For details, see the Dart SDK overview.

 C:\> choco install dart-sdk